 - Install external catering units "snack shack" linked to the impact system.

 The project is due for completion spring of 2013.
 A review and evaluation criteria has been built into the Project Plan.
-Highland Council is happy with the outcome to date and although there were challenges a various stages throughout the project overall they are delighted that the project achieved and met the objectives of the Council.
+Highland Council is happy with the outcome to date and although there were challenges at various stages throughout the project, overall they are delighted that the project achieved and met the objectives of the council.

-Highland Council will continue to work closely with CRB in exploring the key future developments in achieving the delivery of a completely cashless operation to all schools across the Council area.
+Highland Council will continue to work closely with CRB Cunninghams in exploring the key future developments and achieving the delivery of a completely cashless operation to all schools across the council area.